thill3-zz/Compute-Total-weekly-Pay/README.md

 # Compute-Total-weekly-Pay
+Based on a University of Michigan Coursera course.

-Brief Python script to prompt for hours worked, hourly rate, and overtime multiplier to compute total pay
+This is a brief Python script to prompt for hours worked, hourly rate, and overtime multiplier to compute total pay.